DevTK0/Lightspeed-React/README.md

 /child2/component2 -> uses common-component
 ```

-However, this just results in the shared component being equally far from both of the child components.
-The solution to this is to use variants.
+However, this results in the shared component being equally far from both of the child components.
+A better solution to is to make use of variants.

 ### Variants